gartland98/word2vec-HS-NS-/README.md

 In above paper, there are many techniques for boosting performance such as learning rate scheduling, hyper-parameter settings, ....

 You can use any of them.

+question-word.txt is the answer dataset of analogy task.